 The purpose of these gifts is to deliver my love and best wishes for the Holiday Season.
 And if I can weave into these messengers a small Wow! factor, well that’s a bonus.

 What always made this so challenging was my list of criteria.
-My homemade gifts had to be easily mass produced.
-They need to be consumable, attractive, and appeal to a wide range of tastes.
+My homemade gifts need to be easily mass-produced.
+They must be consumable, attractive, and appeal to a wide range of tastes.
 And above all, homemade gifts must be affordable.

-Several years ago, I came up with a gift idea that just nailed it.
+Years ago, I came up with a gift idea that just nailed it.
 That was the year I made homemade Pure Madagascar Vanilla Extract.
 This was such a hit it has turned into an annual tradition.
+And I’ve expanded to include Pure Lemon Extract, Pure Chocolate Extract, Pure Coffee Extract, and Pure Almond Extract, too!
 No more scrambling for me.

-Each year about this time you can be sure the top cabinets in my kitchen are filling up with big glass canning jars that must be shaken every few days.
+Each year about this time you can be sure the top cabinets in my kitchen are filling up with glass jars that must be shaken every few days.

 While in the past my extract-making has been limited to just one type (vanilla), this year I’m branching out to include lemon, almond, coffee, and chocolate extracts.
 I was surprised to discover that the basic instructions for making pure extracts are about the same, regardless the flavor.